What is a Digital Footprint, and How to Protect it? [Comprehensive Guide]

 ● Email Communication

-The emails you send and receive can also be considered part of your active digital footprint, especially if they contain personal or sensitive information.
+The emails you send and receive (such as subscription confirmations or post-purchase emails from online stores such as Shopify) can also be considered part of your active digital footprint, especially if they contain personal or sensitive information.

 ● Participation in Online Communities